 When this happens, your data will never leave our infrastructure.
 All members of our team - not just our engineers - have signed non-disclosure agreements.
 We’re committed to ensuring your data remains private.

 As for your data warehouse, we will never access it without your explicit permission.
 We’ll ask every time it’s required to troubleshoot an issue and we’ll be sure to notify you when we’re doing it.
 No one likes surprises, least of all when it comes to their private data.

-The access we need to successfully pull your data from a SaaS integration depends entirely on how that vendor’s API functions.
-In some cases, we only need read-only access to pull all the data required - in others, we need full access.
+The access we need to successfully pull your data from a SaaS integration depends entirely on the vendor’s API and permission structure.
+In some cases, we only need read-only access to pull all the data required - in others, we need what amounts to full access.

 Regardless of the level of permissions we need for an integration, we will only ever read your data.

 - Our data centers are protected by electronic security, intrusion detection systems, and a 24/7/365 human staff.

 - Our operating systems and other software are kept up to date with the latest security patches.

 - Our network is protected by dedicated firewall services to prevent unauthorized access, and our systems regularly undergo automated vulnerability scans.

 Those are just our internal measures.
 We also take great care to ensure your data is secure as it makes its way through Stitch and into your data warehouse.

 New features undergo a security review by our team before release.
 In additiona, security professionals conduct regular audits and penetration tests on our existing systems.